MicrosoftLearning/AI-102-AIEngineer/Instructions/06-translate-text.md

 translation = response[0]["translations"][0]["text"]
 ```

-1. Save your changes and return to the integrated terminal for the **text-translation** folder, and enter the following command to run the program:
+1. Save your changes and enter the following command to run the program:

     **C#**